The Unseen Frontier: Pushing the Limits of LLM Sparsity with Surrogate-Free ADMM: Experiments

 \cref{fig:main_figure} reports C4 perplexity for various models across different sparsity levels from 50\% to 90\%.
 Existing methods deteriorate rapidly beyond 70\%; for instance, SparseGPT on OPT-125M rises from 49.83 at 60\% sparsity to over 1,000 at 80\%.
 In contrast, \ours remains stable, increasing only from 42.99 to 47.45 over the same range, and at 80\% sparsity matches the perplexity of SparseGPT at 60\%.
 This robustness holds across scales: on LLaMA-2-13B at 90\% sparsity, \ours achieves 27.84 perplexity, while most existing methods exceed the hundreds. \cref{fig:frontier} further highlights this trend by plotting perplexity against the effective number of non-zero parameters. \ours consistently sets the new Pareto frontier across scales, underscoring its robustness in extreme sparsity regimes.

 This extends to downstream task performance, as shown in \cref{fig:main_figure-2}.
 Each radar plot reports per-task accuracy at high sparsity (70–90\%), with the enclosed area reflecting the average accuracy across tasks.
 At 70\% sparsity, \ours is competitive with leading methods, but a clear gap emerges as sparsity increases.
 From 70\% to 80\% sparsity, other methods lose 10–20\%p accuracy on tasks such as Winogrande and ARC-E, while \ours degrades by less than half as much.
 At 90\%, most methods collapse, whereas \ours retains the highest accuracy on 6 out of 7 tasks, with an average margin of 6.06\%p.
 This demonstrates that \ours maintains generalization far better than existing methods at high sparsity.
+We believe that these results collectively establish the effectiveness of \ours for high sparsity.